-Another solution to the storage and speed problem is to instead use orthogonal and structured matrices like Hadamard, DCT or DFT.
 These have fast transforms and do not require storage, but also provide asymptotic incoherence with sparsity bases, thus a multilevel subsampling scheme can be used.
-The important added benefits are that this yields significantly better CS recovery in most Type II problems when compared to universal matrices, as discussed in the section Structure vs Universality and probed in Fig. 11, and that, unlike universal matrices, it is also applicable to Type I problems, which impose the sensing operator.
+The important added benefits are that this yields significantly better CS recovery in most Type II problems when compared to universal matrices, as discussed in Section 9 and probed in Fig. 11, and that, unlike universal matrices, it is also applicable to Type I problems, which impose the sensing operator.

-In conclusion, the sensing matrix must contain additional structure besides simply being non-random and/or orthogonalin order to provide asymptotic incoherence.
+In conclusion, the sensing matrix must contain additional structure besides simply being non-random and/or orthogonal in order to provide asymptotic incoherence1.
 Typically, sensing and sparsifying matrices that are discrete versions of integral transforms, e.g. Fourier, wavelets etc. will provide asymptotic incoherence, but other orthogonal and structured matrices like Hadamard will do so too.

-Frames and TV: Freedom of choice
+11 Frames and TV: Freedom of choice

-Many images are known to be sparser in TV or frames such as curvelets (5), shearlets (7) or contourlets (6), than in orthobases such as wavelets or DCT.
-Without going into details regarding frames or TV as sparsifying systems, some further results are shown in Fig. 13, which provides clear experimental verifications of the improvements offered by such sparsifying systems at practical resolution levels.
+Though it is not the purpose of this paper to investigate frames or TV as sparsifying systems in CS, we provide some further results.
+Without going into details, an aspect of interest here is that many images are known to be relatively sparser in TV and frames such as curvelets (6), shearlets (8) or contourlets (7), than in orthobases such as wavelets or DCT.
+The results from Fig. 13 provide clear experimental verifications of the improvements offered by such sparsifying systems at practical resolution levels.